luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 - Display resolution and refresh rate: 1920×1200 @ 59.88 Hz
 - Network connection type: Ethernet

-All tests were conducted within a standard Linux-based Operating System, using the Google Chrome browser.

-Capturing the energy spent for each experiment was done using EnergiBridge.
-EnergiBridge is a cross-platform command-line utility that can analyze the performance directly from our machine's low-level hardware sensors.
-For the

 Specifically, we ran the experiments with the following software versions:
 - OS: Ubuntu 24.04.3 LTS (64-bit)
-- Chromium browser: Version 145.0.7632.109 (Official Build) (64-bit)
+- Chromium browser: Google Chrome - Version 145.0.7632.109 (Official Build) (64-bit)
 - Python: 3.12.3
 - Energibridge: 0.0.7

+EnergiBridge is a cross-platform command-line utility that can analyze the performance directly from our machine's low-level hardware sensors.

 Other software requirements and versions that are used for this project can be found in `requirements.txt` file of our Github Repository which is linked in the [Replication Package](#replication-package) section.